marodrig/news_report/README.md

 ### Postgre

 You need to postgre running in a virtual machine or your machine in order to create the database and interact with it using Python.
+A database must exists and the database name must be _news_.

 ### Python